saidsabri010/AFP-Team1-2021/Documents/System_Design.md

 ## Overview

 A high level summary that every engineer at the company should understand and use to decide if it's useful for them to read the rest of the doc.
-It should be 3 paragraphs max.
+It should be 3 paragraphs max.we will create a useful system design and help our teammate understand how this program usually work ,and we will make this document as helpfull as we can.

 ## Goals